NotXia/cs50-ai/project_5/traffic/README.md

 ### Model 2.2_20
 The accuracy of `model2.2` was significantly increasing in each epoch, so I tried to train the same model for 20 epochs.
-The resulting model had an accuracy of 91.9% on training set and 94.6% on testing set which is significantly better than the model with 10 epochs.
+The resulting model had an accuracy of 91.9% on training set and 94.6% on testing set which is significantly better than the model with 10 epochs.\
+Despite the result, I think `model1.1` is preferable since it has roughly the same accuracy and it is easier to train.

 ## Activation function